-These commandments that I give you today are to be on your hearts.
-Impress them on your children.
-Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.— Deuteronomy 6:6-7
+And you must commit yourselves wholeheartedly to these commands that I am giving you today.
+Repeat them again and again to your children.
+Talk about them when you are at home and when you are on the road, when you are going to bed and when you are getting up.— Deuteronomy 6:6-7

 Pastor Joseph Parker ministered for years at City Temple in London, England.
 One morning, an elderly woman walked up to him after a service and thanked him for shedding some much-needed light on a particular Bible story.

 “Dr. Parker,” the woman began, “you do such a wonderful job explaining the Bible.
 Did you know until this morning, I had always thought Sodom and Gomorrah were husband and wife?”

 Biblical ignorance can sometimes make people feel uneasy, especially if they’re around others who seem to know more than they.
 This uneasiness can sometimes lead to discouragement, causing a person to think, “I’ll never be as well-versed in the Scriptures as that person.”